vict0rsch/oop/react/src/static/texts/intent/intentEn.md

+### Metada

+We lack information about the very information we read.
+Be it about the ownership of a media, of a regular website or simply about the person who wrote the article.
+The Open MetaData Project aims at gradually filling that hole, the Open Source way.

+We chose to start with the Media but we have a lot more ideas, get in touch and contribute!

 #### Who owns the media?

 Most of the time we don't know.
 Not that this information is secret, we just don't necessarily think about it.

 #### Does it make any difference on the content?

 No!
 Maybe.
 Sometimes.
 Often.
 Always?
 It depends, really: on the media, the owner, the piece of news, the time and location etc. Knowing who owns the media we read is a valuable information in itself.
 It's neither a good nor bad thing that the media may be (privately) owned.
 But we ought to think critically about this and keep in mind a media's owners' interests.
-This is why we started the **Open Ownership Project**: to provide citizens with an easy way to access this kind of information.
+This is why we started **Metada**: to provide citizens with an easy way to access this kind of information.

 #### A Chrome Extension?

-For OOP to be impactful, it should be clear and easy to use.
+For Metada to be impactful, it should be clear and easy to use.
 It should be visual, open, thought-through together as a community.
 We believe the most efficient way to change our approach to the News is by fitting in our existing habits, not by trying to change them drastically.
 It should therefore be a browser plugin: simply a mouse-click away, enabling us to find out whether the information we are reading could be biased in an instant, without even leaving the current webpage.

 #### Where does the graph come from ?